-The Independent Inquiry into Child Sexual Abuse or IICSA has announced that as part of its ongoing investigation into child sexual abuse at schools its will hear evidence regarding Hillside First School in North Somerset, Clifton College in Bristol, and Headlands School in East Yorkshire.
+The Independent Inquiry into Child Sexual Abuse (or IICSA) has announced that as part of its ongoing investigation into child sexual abuse at schools it will hear evidence regarding Hillside First School in North Somerset, Clifton College in Bristol, and Headlands School in East Yorkshire.

 Public hearings will take place in May 2020 and survivors are invited to contact IICSA.

-Samantha Robson and Robert Shaw both solicitors at Robsonshaw have been involved in numerous claims upon behalf of survivors of childhood sexual abuse at schools up and down the country including claims on behalf of pupils at Hillside School and Clifton College.
+Samantha Robson and Robert Shaw, both solicitors here at Robsonshaw, have been involved in numerous claims upon behalf of survivors of childhood sexual abuse at schools up and down the country, including claims on behalf of pupils at Hillside School and Clifton College.

-Samantha Robson from Robsonshaw acted on behalf of the families of children who were sexually abused by teacher Nigel Leat at Hillside School in Somerset.
+Samantha acted on behalf of the families of children who were sexually abused by teacher Nigel Leat at Hillside School in Somerset.

 Leat was promptly arrested by plain clothes officers on school grounds, interviewed and charged.
-Leat pleaded guilty to preying on young girls since 1998.
-The investigating officer described his offences as
+He pleaded guilty to preying on young girls since 1998.
+The investigating officer described his offences as:

 “some of the worst and most sickening we have ever seen”.